 * South African rand shines, Turkish lira drops on Syria conflict

-TOKYO, Jan 22 (Reuters) - Financial markets in the United States and Asian stocks took a knock early on Monday after the U.S. government was forced to shut down amid a dispute between President Donald Trump and Democrats over immigration.
+TOKYO, Jan 22 (Reuters) - Wall Street stock futures and the dollar pulled back slightly on Monday after the U.S. government was forced to shut down amid a dispute between President Donald Trump and Democrats over immigration.

 While many see minimal impact on the economy from a short-term government shutdown, analysts say a prolonged stalemate in Washington could dampen investors' confidence in U.S. assets.

 "The markets had not expected this shutdown.
 Given that U.S. share prices have rallied strongly since the beginning of the year, we have to see if this event is a trigger to change the market trend," said Takafumi Yamawaki, head of Japan fixed income research at JPMorgan Securities.

 Yamawaki noted that during previous government shutdowns - two in 1995 and one in 2013 - U.S. bond yields have tended to slip in the first few weeks after the closure.

 But so far U.S. Treasuries yields have risen despite the government shutdown, extending their uptrend since September.

 The benchmark 10-year yield rose to as high as 2.672 percent , its highest level in 3-1/2 years.
 A clear break above its double top marked in December last year and March could signal a further rise in the yield, analysts say.

 In the foreign exchange market, the dollar's index against a basket of major currencies dropped about 0.2 percent from late last week to 90.465, not far from three-year low of 90.104 touched on Wednesday, before edging back to 90.63.

 The euro opened the day 0.4 percent higher at $1.2275 , but it stopped short of testing Wednesday's three-year peak of $1.2323 and pared back much of the gains to trade at $1.2225.